gsilano/CrazyS/README.md

 Bugs & Feature Requests
 --------------

 Please report bugs and request features by using the [Issue Tracker](https://github.com/gsilano/CrazyS/issues).
+Furthermore, please see the [Contributing.md](https://github.com/gsilano/CrazyS/blob/master/CONTRIBUTING.md) file if you plan to help use to improve CrazyS functionalities.